peppertech/OracleJETWorkshop2019/part1.md

 ### (g) Use Real Data

 In the previous section, you were working against local data.
-Now, we're going to get our data from a demo ERP service.
+Now, we're going to get real data from a live demo ERP service.

 1. Start by creating a connection to the data using an AJAX call, with Basic authentication.
 While doing the below, comment out or delete your getJSON call and replace it with the below, in 'src/js/appControler.js':